keu/docs/software/manage-airflow-versions.md

 ### via the Astro CLI

-To initialize the Airflow upgrade process via the Astro CLI, first make sure you're authenticated by running `$ astro auth login <your-base-domain>`.
+To initialize the Airflow upgrade process via the Astronomer CLI, first make sure you're authenticated by running `$ astro login <base-domain>`.

 Once authenticated, grab the `Deployment ID` of the Airflow Deployment you'd like to upgrade by running: